MustafaEfeTamer/DevOps_cicd_demo/README.md

-Creating Ci_Cd pipeline with github actions for devops demo
+Creating Ci_Cd Pipeline with Github Actions for DevOps Demo